Jean Yip

-Jean Lee Yip (born 1968) is a Chinese Canadian politician born in Scarborough, Ontario, who was elected to the House of Commons in a by-election on December 11, 2017.
+Jean Lee Yip (born 1968) is a Canadian politician born in Scarborough, Ontario, who was elected to the House of Commons in a by-election on December 11, 2017.
 She represents the electoral district of Scarborough—Agincourt as a member of the Liberal Party of Canada caucus.

+She was elected vice chair of the Canadian House of Commons Standing Committee on Public Accounts in the 45th Canadian Parliament in 2025.

 Yip is the widow of her predecessor Arnold Chan, and first became prominent in the riding when she took time to assist her husband with constituency political duties during his cancer treatment.